basalt blue : november ’22

 contributor: Hosanna White

-Hosanna is a pigment forager, potter, and earth artist of European-American descent living on Kalapuya land in the foothills of the Cascades in Western Oregon.
-She is dedicated to slow crafts that teach patience, cultivate gratitude, and help her shed expectations of consumption and convenience culture.
-Her creative passions include painting, acorn foods, earthenware pottery, land tending, and community organizing.
-See her work on Instagram, here.
+Hosanna is a pigment forager, potter, and earth artist living in the foothills of the Cascades in Western Oregon.
+She is dedicated to slow crafts that teach patience and cultivate gratitude..
+Her creative passions include painting, acorn foods, and earthenware pottery.
+See her work on Instagram.